defra-design/accessibility/src/resources/content/how-to-write-accessibility-statement.md

 ### 5. Add a plain language explanation to each issue

+Each issue should have a plain language explanation of the accessibility problem.
+If you need help to write this you could:

+* look at how the audit report describes the issue
-You can use text from our Defra list of WCAG wordings.
-Download link is in step 2.
-Use the Excel version if you are unsure which to use.
-You may need to modify this for your situation.
+* use or modify the sample text from our Defra list of WCAG wordings (linked above under step 2)

-Add this to the spreadsheet, if you are using it, or directly into the template under SECTION 10 of the template.
+Add the explanation to your issues spreadsheet, (if you are using it) or directly into SECTION 10 of the template.

 ### 6. Decide how you will address each issue